Hong Kong–mainland China relations: Cooperation

 Since 1997, Hong Kong has cooperated with the mainland on a larger and larger scale and to an ever-increasing degree.
 The Twelfth Five-Year Guideline published in March 2011 outlines support for deepening economic cooperation between the Mainland and Hong Kong; continuing the implementation of CEPA; and confirming the significant functions and positioning of Hong Kong's cooperation with Guangdong and mainland China under the Framework Agreement on Hong Kong-Guangdong Cooperation.
-Currently, forums attended by the Special Administrative Region to discuss cooperation with the Chinese Mainland include:
+Currently, forums attended by the Special Administrative Region to discuss cooperation with mainland China include: